 The NT Water Allocation Planning Framework is applied in assessing the availability of water.

-Find out more about water allocation planning at the Department of Environment and Natural Resources website.
+To find out more about water allocation planning, go to the Department of Environment, Parks and Water Security website.

 Step 3.
 Results of checks

 You will be advised by the department of the results of the preliminary checks.

 If it's recommended the licence be granted in full and you agree, then processing of the application continues.

 If it's not recommended the licence be granted, you will be asked if you want to revise, withdraw or continue with the application.
 If you agree to proceed with either the original or a revised application then processing will continue.

 Once you agree to proceed with the application, the department must publish a Notice of Intention to Make a Water Extraction Licence Decision in the NT News within 30 days.

 The notice may also be published in a newspaper circulating in the general locality to which the application relates.

 The department must circulate the notice to the owners and occupiers of all land adjacent to where the water is to be taken and used.